On products in the coarse shape categories: Introduction and Preliminaries

-F. W. Bauer \cite{Bau} was the first to define and study strong shape for arbitrary spaces.
-Recently, N. Ugle�ic and N. Bilan \cite{UB} have extended the shape theory by constructing a coarse shape category, denoted by Sh$^*$, whose objects are all topological spaces.
-Its isomorphisms classify topological spaces strictly coarser than the shape does.
-The shape category Sh can be considered as a subcategory of Sh$^*$.
+Since founding shape theory, by K. Borsuk \cite{B0}, it has been developing in several directions.
+Papers introducing equivalence relations of metric compacta, strictly coarser than the shape equivalence (K. Borsuk q-equivalence, S. Mardesic S-equivalence, S$^*$-equivalence) can be found in the literature since 1976.
+Recently, N. Kocei\'{c} Bilan and N. Ugle\v{s}i\'{c} \cite{UB} have extended the shape theory by constructing a coarse shape category, denoted by Sh$^*_{(\mathcal{T}, \mathcal{P})}$, where $\mathcal{P}$ is a pro-reflective subcategory of $\mathcal{T}$, whose objects are all objects of $\mathcal{T}$.
+Its isomorphisms classify objects of $\mathcal{T}$ strictly coarser than the shape does.
+This category is functorially related to the shape category Sh$_{(\mathcal{T}, \mathcal{P})}$ by a faithful functor and consequently the shape category Sh$_{(\mathcal{T}, \mathcal{P})}$ can be considered as a subcategory of Sh$^*_{(\mathcal{T}, \mathcal{P})}$.
+Since the homotopy category of polyhedra, HPol, is pro-reflective (dense) in the homotopy category HTop \cite[Theorem 1.4.2]{MS}, the coarse shape category Sh$^*$:=Sh$^*_{(HTop,HPol)}$ is well-defined.
 The shape and coarse shape coincide on the class of spaces having homotopy type of polyhedra.

-In this paper, we take inspiration from these two categories and introduce in Section \ref{2} the strong coarse shape category SSh$^*$(Top), that is coarser than strong shape category SSh(Top).
+Other direction in the developing of the shape theory was a studying of a strong shape.
+Strong shape for metric compacta was introduced by Edwards and Hastings \cite{EH} and shortly afterward by Bauer \cite{B} for arbitrary spaces.
+A standard category framework for the strong shape is the strong shape category SSh.